National Bridge Inventory: Hawaii

 • Over the life of the IIJA, Hawaii will receive a total of $364.3 million in bridge formula funds, which will help make needed repairs.

-• This is from 80 bridges classified as structurally deficient in 2019.
+• This is down from 84 bridges classified as structurally deficient in 2020.

 County Year Built Daily Crossings Type of Bridge Location